samarler/LegionAAT/README.md

 # LegionATT

-PROJECT DOCUMENTATION IS NOT YET COMPLETE
+THIS PROJECT IS UNDER DEVELOPMENT AND NOT YET COMPLETE

 Star Wars Legion ATT Lighted and Motorized Modification

-The idea of the project is to use a Raspberry PI Zero W as a controller to activate LEDs mounting in the lower missle silos and move the turret and side guns of a Star Wars Legion ATT.
-The ATT's side guns and turret are connected to low speed motors which are controlled by an Adafruit Feather 32u4 Bluefruit.
-Connectivity between the PI and Feather uses Bluetooth.

-Most parts are available from Adafruit.

-BOM ATT
+Modify a Star Wars Legion ATT to motorize the main turret and side weapons which are controled by a remote controller conneceted over BTLE.
+The ATT is uses an Adafruit Feather 32u4 Bluefruit to recieve and execute commands.

+Included in this repository are stl files for printing out parts needed to complete the modification, a circuit diagram and the code for the Adafruit Feather 32u4 Bluefruit along with instructions on how to complete the modification.

+Build of Materials
 	Star Wars Legion ATT miniture
 	Two 3v N20 low speed motors
-	Toy car gear and axle kit with various sizes of axles and belt pulley gears Adafruit Feather RF52 Bluefruit LE - RF52832
+	Toy car gear and axle kit with various sizes of axles and belt pulley gears Adafruit Feather 32u4 Bluefruit
 	12mm x 18mm x 4mm ball bearing for the turret)
 	Four 3mm x 7mm x 3mm ball bearings (for the side guns) Motor Driver break out board (support two motors)